ShireenKachroo/Cyber-Security-Hackathon/README.md

 - A lightweight web framework for handling incoming requests and responses.

 ### **Twilio**
 - Facilitates WhatsApp integration for chatbot interaction.

+### **ngrok**
+- Exposes the local Flask server to the internet for seamless chatbot communication.

 ### **VirusTotal API**
 - Scans URLs against a comprehensive database to detect malicious content.